3950 S. Las Vegas Blvd., Las Vegas, NV

 Average Rate per Night

-At Mandalay Bay, excess is the norm.
+At Mandalay Bay Resort and Casino, excess is the norm.
 Las Vegas visitors can listen to some of music's greatest artists, spot some of the world's most dangerous predators and bodysurf some of the city's largest waves without ever leaving the 120-acre property.

 The resort is practically dripping in nightlife, dining, entertainment, recreation and relaxation.
 The accommodations are modern and up to date, offering wireless internet, iHome clock radios and large plasma-screen TVs in every room.
-The all-suite adjoining THEhotel (which will begin construction in mid 2014 and reopen as the Delano Las Vegas in September 2014) complements the already impressive property, offering a boutique experience for guests looking for a more cosmopolitan atmosphere.
+Delano Las Vegas, the adjacent all-suite hotel, complements the already impressive property, offering a boutique experience for guests looking for a more cosmopolitan atmosphere.

 Mandalay Bay's casual foodie offerings also keep in mind the relaxed tropical atmosphere.
 From the authentic Irish pub fare at Rí Rá, the 24-hour bistro menu at Citizens Kitchen and Bar and the Mexican favorites at the Border Grill and Hussong's Cantina to the decadent hamburgers at Burger Bar, the By the Slice counter at Slice of Vegas and the Cantonese dishes in The Noodle Shop, there is something to suit virtually every palate.